 Also, as the diaphragm contracts it pulls downwards into your intestines, which is why your belly bulges when you breathe in.
 So any effort to contract your tummy muscles to engage your core muscles (which is a poorly defined term, I really must write on the myth of core strength at a later date [Update: the core stability myth]) has the adverse affect of interfering with your breath.

 So enough with the anatomy, let's get on with the exercise, which isn't so much an exercise, but a trick to reset your breathing by letting go of the diaphragm and getting the rib cage moving more freely.
-It's all explained in this video:
+It's all explained in the video below.

-You only need to do this exercise two or three times in a row then you can forget about your breathing, although I appreciate that might be like asking you to not think of pink elephants.
+You only need to do this exercise three to five times in a row then you can forget about your breathing, although I appreciate that might be like asking you to not think of pink elephants.
 It's OK to have an awareness of your breathing but it can be a very tricky business to be aware of it without affecting it!